-The spatial overlap of the strongest rotation concurring with the largest size hail in the Napf region and southern Ticino established in longer-term hail climatologies (NCCS, 2021) indicates that stronger rotation usually favours larger hail (Allen, 2018; Blair et al., 2017; Witt et al., 2018).
-However the differences in the Bernese Alps, where we have large hail but low rotation velocities, and Zurich Oberland, where we have high rotation velocities but smaller hail, show that there may also be other factors at play, warranting further investigation.
-The Bernese Alps have a reduced quality index, due to beam blockage to the northeast of the Plaine Morte radar.
+The overlap of the strongest rotation concurring with the largest size hail in the Napf region and Southern Ticino (NCCS, 2021)

+- 250 indicates that stronger rotation may favour larger hail usually favours larger hail (Allen, 2018; Blair et al., 2017; Witt et al., 2018) .
+However the differences in the Bernese Alps, where we have large hail, but low rotation velocities and Zurich Oberland, where we have high rotation velocities, but smaller hail show that there may also be other factors at play and warrants further investigation.
+The Bernese Alps have a reduced quality index, due to beam blockage to the Northeast of Plaine Morte radar.
 This may interfere with the ability to reliably detect and estimate the intensity of vortices.
-Discrepancies may also be owed to the relatively short duration of the 5-year analysis.
+Discrepancies may also be owed to the - 255 relatively short duration of the 5 year analysis.